JarrodMalkovic/maze-solver/README.md

 Open the `index.html` located in the newly created `dist/webpack-4` folder in your browser

-## 💻 Technologies Utilized
+## 💻 Technologies

-- JavaScript
-- HTML/CSS
-- Webpack
-- Babel
-- ESLint
-- Prettier
+Project is created with:
-- Deployed using Netlify
+- JavaScript, HTML, CSS, Webpack, Babel, ESLint, Prettier and deployed using Netlify

 ## ⚖️ License